SEPROG/AYTO_Probabilities/README.md

 This program computes probabilities for the (German) reality tv show "Are You The One".

-The program computes probabilities based on "Match Night" and "Match Box" results.
+Probabilities are based on "Match Night" and "Match Box" results.

 ## Results of previous seasons